mickey167/Networking-Planning/README.md

 ## Introductory Networking - IT Essentials

+NET2020: Workstation Technology & Operations; No Prerequisite
+NET2030: Network Structures; No Prerequisite
+NET2040: Network Media & Devices; No Prerequisite
+NET2080: Laptops & Peripherals; No Prerequisite
+NET2110: Telecommunications 1; No Prerequisite

+Optional: NET3100 Network Media & Devices, Security (no pre-requisite)

+---

+Below are Assignments,
+**NOTICE:** there is an assignments document in IT Essentials that is meant to be copied and pasted to Cisco's Gradebook

+---

 ### NET 2020: Workstation Technology & Operations; No Prerequisite

 Cisco Ch 1 – 6